nathalia-prado/nathalia-prado/README.md

      <tr>
       <td><b><a href="#">Smartest IT Solutions ME</a></b></td>
       <td>IT Customer Services</td>
-      <td>In my role, I was responsible for assisting clients who needed help with their software-related issues or wanted to explore options for new software solutions.
-This involved addressing their inquiries, providing technical support, and helping them navigate the process of improving or creating software tailored to their needs.</td>
+      <td>In my role, I was responsible for assisting clients who needed help with their software-related issues or wanted to explore options for new software solutions.</td>
+      <td>Responsibilities involve addressing their inquiries, providing technical support, and helping them navigate the process of improving or creating software tailored to their needs.</td>
       <td>October 2017 - December 2019</td>
       <td>Sao Paulo, Brazil</td>
     </tr>